Security-Onion-Solutions/securityonion-docs/bpf.rst

 Adding Comments
 ~~~~~~~~~~~~~~~

-As of version 2.4.30, comments can be added to the filters via the SOC UI.
+Starting in Security Onion 2.4.30, comments can be added to the filters via the SOC UI.
 For example:

 ::

-   | # labeast
+   | # lab-east
    | not host 192.168.1.2 and not host 192.168.1.3 &&
-   | # labwest
+   | # lab-west
    | not host 192.168.1.4 or not host 192.168.1.5 &&
-   | # labcentral
+   | # lab-central
    | not host 192.168.1.6 or not host 192.168.1.27

 Troubleshooting BPF using tcpdump